123rd Infantry Regiment "Chieti"

 The 123rd Infantry Regiment "Chieti" (123° Reggimento Fanteria "Chieti") is an inactive unit of the Italian Army last based in Chieti.
 The regiment is named for the city of Chieti and part of the Italian Army's infantry arm.

 The regiment was formed in preparation for Italy's entry into World War I. During the war the regiment fought on the Italian front and was disbanded once the war concluded.
 In 1985 the regiment was reformed as a battalion sized training unit in Chieti.
 In 1994 the regiment was reformed and continued as training unit until it was disbanded in 2012.

 History

 Formation

 On 1 March 1915 the command of the Brigade "Chieti" and the 123rd Infantry Regiment (Brigade "Chieti") were formed in Chieti by the regimental depot of the 18th Infantry Regiment (Brigade "Acqui").
 On the same date the 124th Infantry Regiment (Brigade "Chieti") was formed in L'Aquila by the regimental depot of the 13th Infantry Regiment (Brigade "Pinerolo").
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
+The Brigade "Chieti" formed, together with the Brigade "Barletta", the 31st Division.